joehinkle11/Auto-API/README.md

 # Auto API

+I'm archiving this project.
+It was a fun idea, but the state of REST and HATEOAS is just so broken and hopeless that trying to actually build a standard on top of it seems futile.
+Also, the benefits of a truely RESTful API seem oversold, and REST-like (or RPC-style) APIs are essentially the de facto way of doing "REST" today.
+Unless there was a single source for defining how to do REST (like GraphQL has), this project seems impossible and the benefits negligible.

+## Summary

 This is an experimental project to make an API standard allowing for a client to determine the contract of any RESTful API resource without need to communicate directly with the API team.
 Beyond making a standard, I would also like to make a simple JavaScript node package to implement and enforce the standard.

 ## Purpose